Sitting courtside at an NBA game has a special feel to it, but celebrities have often been far too involved.

 This one was a bit more fleeting than Lee, but it was entertaining nonetheless.

 Rihanna, a noted LeBron James fan, was courtside for a game at Oracle Arena during the 2017 NBA Finals between the Golden State Warriors and Cleveland Cavaliers.

-From her seat she stood and yelled at Durant throughout the night, prompting a staredown from the Warriors star after a late 3-pointer.
+From her seat, she stood and yelled at Durant throughout a game, prompting a stare down from the Warriors star after a late three-pointer.

-Rihanna even reportedly yelled "Brick!" when Durant was at the free-throw line, which again prompted a stare from Durant.
+Rihanna even reportedly yelled "Brick!" when Durant was at the free-throw line, which again prompted a stare.

 Unfortunately for Rihanna, the Warriors went on to win the game and the series in five games over James' Cavaliers.

-3. Drake vs. the Bucks, 2019 Eastern Conference finals
+Drake and the Bucks, 2019 Eastern Conference Finals

-This one is the freshest in everyone's mind and one of the more bizarre ones, at that.
+This one is the freshest in everyone's mind and one of the more bizarre ones.

 Drake – noted rapper and sports jinx – is a hardcore supporter of his Raptors and routinely makes appearances courtside at the team's games.